FridaySalami/cookbook-chefstore/src/content/recipes/buttermilk-chicken-tenders.md

 ## Why You'll Love This

-Soaked in buttermilk till they’re tender as a slow song, then breaded and cooked to golden perfection—these chicken tenders are the kind you dunk, devour, and go back for more.
-The honey mustard dip?
-Sharp, sweet, and makes the whole thing sing.
+These tenders are the golden kind crisp on the outside, juicy in the middle, and made for dunking.
+The buttermilk makes them tender as anything, while the crumbs deliver the crunch.
+And that honey mustard dip?
+Tangy, sweet, and a little bit addictive.

 ## Ingredients

-### For the Chicken
+### Chicken Tenders

 - 500g chicken breast or mini fillets
 - 250ml buttermilk
 - 1 tsp garlic powder
 - 1 tsp smoked paprika
+- salt
-- Salt & pepper to taste
+- pepper
 - 100g plain flour
 - 100g breadcrumbs or panko
-- Oil for shallow frying (if frying) or olive oil spray (if baking)
+- oil for shallow frying or olive oil spray

-### For the Honey Mustard Dip
+### Honey Mustard Dip

 - 3 tbsp Centaur Dijon Mustard
 - 2 tbsp Hyve Squeezy Honey
 - 1 tbsp mayonnaise or Greek yoghurt
 - 1 tsp lemon juice (optional)

 ## Instructions